 Fuel spillage on a hot engine can cause a fire or explosion.
 If fuel spillage occurs, wipe up the spilled fuel completely to prevent fire hazards.
 NEVER smoke around or near the generator.
-Make sure engine is OFF before refueling.

 Refilling the Fuel System

 ONLY properly trained personnel who have read and understand this section should refill the fuel tank system.